Recently in the clinic I seem to have had many patients coming in complaining of having a trapped nerve in neck pain.

 - Use a Cervical Pillow

 I believe good pillow support will lower the stress placed on your neck and upper back.
 Supporting the joints of your neck will help lower the risk of further nerve irritation.
 I am a fan of the memory foam pillows.
 Memory foam pillows come in many shapes and sizes.
 There are lots of different brands out there for example like Tempur pedic.
 However, at the end of the day, any good pillow support from any type of pillow is definitely another important treatment exercise to help you control the neck pain levels.
+Check out my selection of the best pillows for neck pain here.

 - Move Your Neck In Pain Free Directions